MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 - Fraud Protection currently supports only the following authentication methods: *Anonymous*, *Basic*, *Certificate*, *OAuth (Microsoft Entra ID)*, *OAuth (Generic)*, and *OAuth (Custom token)*.
 - Fraud Protection currently supports only the following HTTP methods: *GET* and *POST*.

+> [!NOTE]
+> To learn more about Microsoft's external data practices, please visit [External data practices](external-data-practices) section later in this article.

 ## Create an external call